Bio

 A two-time Dora Mavor Moore nominated theatre artist and graduate of the American Musical & Dramatic Academy program for Integrated Theatre, Eli has been pursuing their love of unique and dynamic theatrical works for over a decade, working across Turtle Island in New York, Vancouver, and Toronto.

-Their work in One Day in the Life of Henri Shnuffle (Spratt Theatre, 2013) inspired a love of both immersive theatre and storytelling with a social justice centre, which they have gone on to explore in works such as Trace (ReDefine Arts, 2023), and Ladies and Gentlemen, Boys and Girls (Roseneath Theatre, 2024).
-They have also lent their vocal and acting talents to a variety of commercial and voiceover engagements, with past contracts including Kraft, Facebook, and American Express.
+Their work in One Day in the Life of Henri Shnuffle (Spratt Theatre, 2013) inspired a love of both immersive theatre and storytelling with a social justice centre, which they have gone on to explore in works such as Trace (ReDefine Arts, 2023), and Ladies and Gentlemen, Boys and Girls (Roseneath Theatre, 2024), both of which earned them Dora Mavor Moore award nominations for ensemble work.
+They have also lent their vocal and acting talents to a variety of commercial and voiceover engagements, with past contracts including Kraft, Facebook, American Express, Fanduel Casino, and George Brown Polytechnic.

 Since 2018, Eli has performed as Dank Sinatra, a singing non-binary drag clown.
 In this persona, they take inspiration from cabaret and vaudeville performance traditions to create campy, irreverent, and emotional performance pieces in venues from nightclubs to Rare Book Libraries.
 In 2023, Dank was 1st Runner Up to the Absolut Empires Ball crown with their team the House of Faith.
-That year, they also performed on the Pride Toronto Drag Ball stage for thousands of spectators.
-In addition to performances for adult audiences, Dank regularly works at the intersections of drag, children’s entertainment, and youth literature, organizing Drag Camps for Kids, working closely with Vancouver’s Storytelling with Drag Queens Foundation, and doing children’s story times at local independent bookstores.
+That year, they also performed on the Pride Toronto Drag Ball stage for thousands of spectators, and became the first non-binary drag performer to walk the Toronto Pride Parade alongside the Toronto Public Library.
+In addition to performances for adult audiences, Dank regularly works at the intersections of drag, children’s entertainment, and youth literature, working closely with Vancouver’s Storytelling with Drag Queens Foundation, and running their own drag story time programming at local independent bookstores and branches across the Toronto Public Library system.

 Libraries, Archives, & Books